KDSingh277/personalProjects/README.md

 - uses Date object to get hours, minutes seconds
 - worked on the UI to make it an Analog clock instead of digital.

+## Find Film Website

+- I have my own API KEY in the code( I know not the best practice)
+- Once you download the ZIP file, you need to install the dependencies in the package.json file.

+- Steps to run the app:
+  1 .
+Open the terminal
+  2 .
+Navigate to the folder that has package.json
+  3 .
+In the terminal run `npm install` command
+  4 .
+Next, type in `npm start` and the app should run on localhost:3000

+- Missing:
+  NODE MODULES
+  TMDB API KEY in script.js

 ## Space Invaders Game
 - Created Multiple Alien classes
 - User has three chances